craftercms/docs/source/developers/plugins/site-plugins.rst

 * ``plugin.version`` is a version number for the site plugin
 * ``plugin.description`` should contain a short description of the plugin and is displayed underneath the plugin name in the Crafter CMS Marketplace
 * ``plugin.website.url`` can be a page for more information on your site plugin or for announcing updates, reporting bugs, etc. from your user community.
+* ``plugin.media.url`` is the path to look for a representative image of the site plugin.
 * ``plugin.license`` is the license supported by the plugin
 * ``plugin.crafterCmsVersions`` contains the Crafter CMS version/s that the plugin is compatible with (look in the :ref:`release-notes` section for the versions available), and you'll need to keep this up to date